-The M.Sc. course comprises 5 core modules: Research Methods 1, 2, 3, Clinical Evidence Based Practice and Dissertation modules, in addition to the Advanced Clinical Skills module.
-The Postgraduate Diploma course comprises 5 core modules: Research Methods 1, Clinical Evidence Based Practice, Reflective Practice: Assessment and Reflective Practice: Intervention, in addition to the Advanced Clinical Skills module.
+The M.Sc. course comprises 5 core modules: Research Methods 1, 2, 3, Clinical Evidence Based Practice and Dissertation modules, in addition to the Advanced Clinical Skills Dysphagia/Voice modules.
 M.Sc. students are required to engage in a small-scale research project leading to a 15,000 word (maximum) dissertation.
 M.Sc. students will also submit either an outline of a journal article for publication or prepare a poster for conference presentation.